Dodgers vs. Astros MLB Betting Odds, Trends & Prediction

 Houston Astros DFS Spin

-Astros second baseman Jose Altuve had a team-high 3 hits in his club’s 8-1 win over the A’s on Wednesday.
-Hitting out of the leadoff spot, the 2017 AL MVP went 3 for 5 with a double, 2 RBIs, and 2 runs scored.
-Altuve is having another stellar season as he’s hitting .307 with 14 homers, 46 RBIs, and an OPS of .809 in 2024.
-The 5’6” Venezuelan national is batting .337 with an OPS of .806 over the past 30 days.
-That fact makes Jose Altuve worth a look in most DFS formats on Friday.
+Astros catcher Yainer Diaz had a game-high 3 hits in his club’s 7-6 win over the Dodgers on Saturday.
+In that contest, the 25-year-old right-handed hitter went 3 for 4 with a triple, an RBI, and 2 runs scored.
+Diaz is having an excellent season as he’s hitting .289 with 8 homers, 55 RBIs, and a .733 OPS across 380 plate appearances in 2024.
+The Houston backstop is hitting significantly better at home (.298 average, .757 OPS) than on the road (.269 average, .684 OPS) this season.
+That could make him worthy of DFS consideration at home against L.A. on Sunday.

 Dodgers vs. Astros MLB Betting Trends

-Los Angeles is 6-4 straight up in their last 10 games against Houston.
+Los Angeles is 1-3 straight up in their last 4 games overall.

 Dodgers vs. Astros Betting Prediction